 It’s a question we hear frequently.
 In some situations, it may be to your advantage to file for divorce first in California.
-But each divorce is unique, so what benefits one situation may be a disadvantage in another.
+But each divorce is unique, so what benefits one situation may be a serious advantage or disadvantage in another.
 Read on to look at the pros and cons of filing first so you can make an informed decision.
 Keep in mind that our experienced family law attorneys are available to help you sort through the options to determine what would most benefit you.

 The Pros of Being the First to File for Divorce

 - More time to plan.
 Divorces require a great deal of planning, including pulling together financial records that are necessary for dividing the assets and debts.
 Once the filing is complete, the other spouse has only 30 days to pull their case together and file a response.
 But it’s also valuable because it gives the filer time to adapt emotionally to this stressful situation.
-Having time to work through anger and grief can help you approach the divorce more carefully and calmly and may provide more of a sense of control over the process.
+Having time to work through anger and grief can help you approach the divorce more carefully and calmly and may provide more of a sense of control over the divorce process.

 - Presenting first at any court proceedings.
-The person who files first usually is the person who gets to present first if the case goes to court.
+The person who files first usually is the person who gets to present first if the divorce case goes to court.
 That means getting your side of the story front and center before the other side can present.

 - Choice of jurisdiction.
 The person who files first usually chooses where the divorce will be handled.
 If the couple has separated and is living far apart, being first allows the divorce proceedings to be held nearby instead of inconveniently far away.
 It can also affect how assets are divided if the spouses are now in different states.